Super Cup 2019: Praful Patel to meet I-League clubs in April | Goal.com

 Super Cup 2019: Praful Patel to meet I-League clubs in April

-The All India Football Federation (AIFF) presiedent Praful Patel has informed the I-League clubs that he will hold a meeting with them between April 10 and April 15.
-A suitable venue of the meeting will be confirmed later.
+The All India Football Federation (AIFF) president Praful Patel has informed the I-League clubs on Thursday that he will hold a meeting with them between April 10 and April 15 Goal can confirm.
+A suitable venue

-Patel has also urged the clubs to ensure that the sport of football doesn't suffer because of differences in opinion which can always be sorted via mutual discussions.
+Patel has also urged the clubs to come out of their decision to boycott the Super Cup 2019 and take part in the competition.
+He has assured the clubs that a decision can be taken after mutually discussing the issue.

 Minerva Punjab FC, Aizawl FC and Gokulam Kerala FC had walked out of the qualifiers of the Super Cup which were scheduled on March 14 and March 15 in Bhubaneswar.